Demographics of Mexico: Ethnic groups

 Children from the American Institute school in Monterrey mimic the pose of Inuk artist Bill Nasogaluak's Inukshuk.

 Although Mexico is an ethnically diverse country, for most of the 20th century and early 21st century the Mexican government has not conducted surveys regarding the ethnic origin of the population, except for indigenous peoples.
 However, recently the Mexican National Institute of Statistics and Geography has begun conducting surveys to quantify the percentage of Afro-descendant Mexicans, as well as Euro-descendant Mexicans living in the country.
 However, the results of surveys on the population of Euro-descendants has never been published.

-Regardless of ethnicity, the majority of Mexicans are united under the same national identity.
-This is the product of an ideology strongly promoted by Mexican academics such as Manuel Gamio and José Vasconcelos known as mestizaje, whose goal was that of Mexico becoming a racially and culturally homogeneous country.
-The ideology's influence was reflected in Mexico's national censuses of 1921 and 1930: in the former, which was Mexico's first-ever national census (but second-ever if the census made in colonial times is taken into account) that considered race, approximately 60% of Mexico's population identified as Mestizos, and in the latter, Mexico's government declared that all Mexicans were now Mestizos, for which racial classifications would be dropped in favor of language-based ones in future censuses.
+Mexican national identity is the product of an ideology promoted by Mexican academics such as Manuel Gamio and José Vasconcelos known as mestizaje, whose goal was that of Mexico becoming a racially and culturally homogeneous country.
+The ideology influenced Mexico's national census of 1921, which was Mexico's first post-colonial national census that considered race.
+In that census, approximately 60% of Mexico's population identified as Mestizos.
+Subsequent censuses dropped racial categorization, instead favoring language-based categorization.